COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

 - R2: The system must detect and flag usage of outdated or insecure packages
     - R2.1: Scan dependency metadata in OpenAPI/Swagger specs
-    - R2.2: Use vulnerability databases (e.g., CVE, Snyk API, GitHub Advisory DB) to check for known issues
-    - R2.3: Highlight specific libraries and their affected versions
+    - R2.2: Highlight specific libraries and their affected versions

 - R3: The system must correlate scan output with known vulnerability patterns
     - R3.1: Use rule-based or AI-assisted pattern matching to increase detection accuracy